martinfuchs/DepthKit/README.md

 Drag all of the video clips them into the **‘Capture Lenses’** tab’s right-hand window pane.
 This should automatically start the calibration process.
 You may need to wait for a few seconds while this takes place; the application selects the middle frame from each video, converts it into a black and white .png  which is stored in your working folder's _calibration directory.
 It uses OpenCV library to determine the checkerboard corners to create a model of the lens.

 Once the analysis is complete, the software will display a **‘Total Error’** figure below the checkerboard images.
 This is the average error across all the calibration images.
 Alongside this, you can view the individual error margins for each image by scrubbing the mouse from left to right across the calibration image window.
 A ‘Total Error’ of < 0.200 is desirable.
 If your calibration has resulted in a larger average error than this, scrub through your image set and look for any outlier images which have an error of > 0.300.
 Note the filename of any outliers.
-You can re-perform the analysis at any time simply by dragging the videos onto the window pane again – this time excluding the erroneous clips.
+You can re-perform the analysis at any time, simply by dragging the videos onto the window pane again – this time excluding the erroneous clips.
 This should improve your Total Error.

 ![good intrinsics](http://rgbdtoolkit.com/images/readme/good_intrinsics.png)